programmfabrik/easydb-documentation/content/releases/5.83/index.en.md

     weight: -583
 ---

 > No re-index is necessary for this release.

+# Version 5.83.1

+*Published 10.05.2021*

+## Webfrontend

+* group edit mode allows batch size of 1 to circumvent errors when objects with mutual links are edited
+* fixed wrong object type in table view
++ fixed wrong types in export
+* fixed error at asset fields in expert search

+## Plugins

+* fix lockup in auto keyworder when database schema is committed
+* fix error with pending tasks in connector

 # Version 5.83.0